saveenr/usql-tutorial/ch02/creating-rowsets.md

     USING Outputters.Tsv();
 ```

-This script doesn't change the output of the script at all.
-But it does introduce the basic mechanism of how a rowset is defined from another rowset.
+Effectively this script just copies the data without transforming it.

+**However**, if you look at the output file you will notice some things about the default behavior of `Outputters.Tsv`:
+* values have been surrounded by double-quotes - which is the default behavior of `Outputters.Tsv`.
+You can disable the quoting by using `Outputters.Tsv( quoting:false )`.
+* `DateTime` values are output in a longer standard format
+* The default encoding is UTF-8 and the BOM (Byte Order Mark) is not written.

 ## Creating constant rowsets